About Therapist Walnut Creek

 In their everyday lives, many people repetitively check parts of themselves at the door to avoid upsetting or disappointing others, due to holding different values, lifestyles or identities.
 I deeply encourage people who meet with me to simply come as they are.
 This is their time and space to explore what matters most to them.
 And I am all here for it!

-I welcome people from all ages, classes, races, disabilities, sexual orientations, religions, national or ethnic origins, and gender expressions.
+I welcome people of all ages, classes, races, disabilities, sexual orientations, religions, national or ethnic origins, and gender expressions.